 Section 5.
-Each member of the Bargaining Unit shall receive a clothing allowance of One Thousand Dollars (\$1,000.00) per year (payable under a non-accountable plan, in two increments of Five Hundred Dollars (\$500.00) with the first regular paycheck in July and January of each fiscal year).
+Each member of the Bargaining Unit shall receive a clothing allowance of One Thousand Five Hundred Dollars (\$1,500.00) per year (payable under a non-accountable plan, in two increments of Seven Hundred Fifty Dollars (\$750.00) with the first regular paycheck in July and January of each fiscal year).
 The K-9 Officer and any Detective(s) shall receive an additional \$100.00 per year.

 Employees hired after either of the first pay period in July or the first pay period in December during the Term of this Agreement shall receive the next occurring incremental payment.

 Section 6.
-The Employer/Police Department will provide duty ammo for each Officer to be replaced annually in July of each fiscal year or at the time of annual firearms re-qualifications, in amounts not to exceed fifty (50) rounds of 9mm pistol ammunition; sixty (60) rounds of .223 rifle ammunition; ten (10) rounds of 12-gauge .00 buckshot ammunition; and ten (10) rounds of 12-gauge slug ammunition.
+The Employer/Police Department will provide duty ammo for each Officer to be replaced every two years, generally during annual firearms re-qualifications, in amounts not to exceed one-hundred (100) rounds of 9mm pistol ammunition; sixty (60) rounds of .223 rifle ammunition; ten (10) rounds of 12-gauge .00 buckshot ammunition; and ten (10) rounds of 12-gauge slug ammunition.